wilcooo/TagPro-ModFather/README.md

 **"Real" database**: (Payd) hosting of a simple database with an accessible API

+I think we should go for a Google Sheet based database, because we don't need anything special, and it's easy/clear to work with.
+We should make a backup though in case the hosting Google account gets deleted somehow.

 ## 2. Script or extension
-New tab on homepage.
+New tab on homepage (next to `TagPro`, `Groups`, `Leaderboards` etc.)
 Fetch data from whatever database is used
 Checks if tamper installed, display an install message if not
-Somehow checks what scripts are installed, mark them
+Somehow checks what scripts are installed, mark them as 'installed' and send the data to the database Also send upvotes to the database
 Somehow verifies who is logged in, for voting and install counts

 ### How to verify a user
 We could just assume the user doesn't hack, we can just copy profileId from profile button.
 Downsides: a hacker could give a script a thousend upvotes/installs by spoofing his profileId.